mmburu8/Go-Fish/README.md

 # Go-Fish

-This application is a classic card game known as GoFish.
+This application is a classic card game known as Go-Fish.

 By Martin Mburu